 Eva Zitterkob joined the staff of Italia Performing Arts in 2016, just weeks before receiving her Masters Degree in Performing Arts Leadership and Management from Shenandoah University in Winchester, Virginia.
 In 2013 she received her Bachelor’s Degree in Theatre Arts Studies from Brigham Young University (BYU) in Provo, Utah.
 At BYU she also studied contemporary, jazz, dance improvisation and composition, along with acting in the Stanislavsky and Alexander techniques.

-Eva has danced, choreographed, and taught dance numbers and dance classes since 2007.
-While working on her undergraduate degree she was employed instructing children in musical theatre.
-While acquiring her graduate degree, she has taught dance to children in Winchester.
+Eva has been a dancer, choreographer, and dance instructor since 2007.
 Through her years of teaching dance, her students have ranged in age from preschoolers to senior adults.

-Eva feels dance is a great way to express feelings and emotions while bringing a calming balance to a busy life.
+Eva also feels dance is a great way to express feelings and emotions while bringing a calming balance to a busy life.
 She is happy to be part of the staff at Italia Performing Arts.